konacurrents/SemanticMarkerAPI/README.md

 </details>

 ------------------------------------------------------------------------------------------
-# Tier II Semantic Marker™️   Store and Forward
+# Tier II Semantic Marker&reg;   Store and Forward

-A Tier II Semantic Marker™️   invoves storing information at one of our Semantic Marker™️   cloud servers.
+A Tier II Semantic Marker&reg;   invoves storing information at one of our Semantic Marker&reg;   cloud servers.
 This includes an indirect address that a valid user can modify.
-Later, the Tier III Semantic Marker™️   provides full user control.
+Later, the Tier III Semantic Marker&reg;   provides full user control.
 Both Tier II and Tier III require a user account since the Semantic Marker&reg; is stored in a database.

-## Creates a Tier II Semantic Marker™️   using the Semantic Marker Address (escaped)
+## Creates a Tier II Semantic Marker&reg;   using the Semantic Marker Address (escaped)

-### Exists - called to see if this Semantic Marker™️   has already been created
+### Exists - called to see if this Semantic Marker&reg;   has already been created
 <details>
  <summary><code>GET</code> <code><b>/exists/ks/{category}/{namespace}/{UUID}/{escapedSemanticMarker}</b></code></summary>